Lucas-Fonte/modules-example/README.md

 # modules-example

-Simple webpack  and modules example
+Simple webpack and modules example can be found at https://lucas-fonte.github.io/modules-example/dist/index.html